The Civil Engineering Profession

 Master of Environmental Engineering (M.Env.E.)

-A unique design-oriented 5-year professional degree program that prepares the graduate to specialize in an Environmental Engineering career.
+A unique design-oriented 5-year professional degree program that prepares the graduate to specialize in an environmental engineering career.
 Because students enter this program as undergraduates, the program is administered as an undergraduate offering.
-More information on this degree program is available in M.Env.E.
-5 Year Program
+More information on this degree program is available on the M.Env.E Web page.

 Geotechnical Engineering/ Pavement